BSG-Africa/blog/_posts/2016-04-08-a-demo-project-for-our-new-graduate-developers.md

 > “I have learnt the concepts of Java 8, Build tools: Maven, Jenkins and Docker
 > and the Spring and Hibernate frameworks, I have also along the way learnt the
-> benefits and organization of a scrum team.” _-Marvin_
+> benefits and organisation of a scrum team.” _-Marvin_

 > “This project has taught me so much about being a software developer in an
 > agile environment.
 Besides the new technologies I learnt, the most valuable
 > concept I take home was how to use TDD and how it affects your code design.”
 > _-Patrick_

-> “Great experience practicing Agile development, through facilitating
+> “Great experience practising Agile development, through facilitating
 > stand-ups, constant engagement with Product Owner  to the importance of the
 > SCRUM board moving efficiently.
 PO work and the importance of keeping Risks &
 > Issues up to date and structured correctly.” _-Justin, Business Analyst_